My Haas Welcome,

 Press [F2] to cycle an axis lubrication test.

-Inspect the gauge on the grease lubrication system.
+Inspect the gauge on the lubrication system.
 Make sure it holds pressure.

 Coolant Tank Installation